tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 ## Do you need to define the response?

 Some API documentation omits the response schema because the responses might seem self-evident or intuitive.
-That might be the case.
 In Twitter's API, the responses aren't explained (you can see an [example here](https://developer.twitter.com/en/docs/accounts-and-users/manage-account-settings/api-reference/get-account-settings)).

-However, most documentation would be better with the response described, especially if the properties are abbreviated or cryptic.
+However, most documentation would be better off with the response described, especially if the properties are abbreviated or cryptic.
 Developers sometimes abbreviate the responses to increase performance by reducing the amount of text sent.
 In one endpoint I documented, the response included about 20 different two-letter abbreviations.
 I spent days tracking down what each abbreviation meant, and found that many developers who worked on the API didn't know what many of the responses meant.

 One of the problems with the [Mashape Weather API](https://market.mashape.com/fyhao/weather-13) we've been using [as an example](docapis_new_endpoint_to_doc.html) is that it doesn't describe the meaning of the responses.
 If the air quality index is `25`, is that a good or bad value when compared to `65`?
 What is the max or min value that the API might return?
 Further, what exactly does the "air quality index" mean?
 Also, what longitude and latitude values are supported?